bcumming/hpcadv-2025/slides.md

 ---

-# The new HPC center axioms
+# Axioms

 1. HPC Centers provide pre-built software for their users.

-1. Vendors are not capable of delivering stable, up to date, software that meets users' needs
+1. Vendors are not capable of delivering stable, up to date, software that meets all our users' needs.

-1. Scientific projects have 1-3 year duration - once installed it should work for the project duration.
+1. Once a scientific project has set up their workflow, it should continue working for the project's 1-3 year duration.

-1. Developers and some communities like ML/AI users update frequently to the latest versions of software
+1. Developers and some communities like ML/AI users update continuously to the latest versions of software.

 1. Staff who install software and help users need to have full control over the whole software stack.